-The SBCF is a normal, subsurface fault that runs 5 miles perpendicular to the Santa Barbara Canyon.
-The fault is east-west striking and offsets basin deposits with impermeable Eocene-Cretaceous marine rocks (typically the Simmler and Vaqueros Formations) (Bazeley, 1988).
+The Santa Barbara Canyon Fault is a normal, subsurface fault with a northeast strike near the opening of the Santa Barbara Canyon.
+The fault offsets Basin deposits with impermeable Eocene-Cretaceous marine rocks (typically the Simmler and Vaqueros Formations) (Bazeley, 1988).
 Evidence of the fault comes from reported seasonal springs, a steep hydraulic gradient in the southeastern part of the Cuyama Valley near the fault, and the truncation of distinct gravel beds (Singer and Swarzenski, 1970).
-Water levels in the Ventucopa area have been reported 98 feet higher than water levels to the north (Singer and Swarzenski, 1970).
-The fault is considered a barrier to groundwater flow as it prevents groundwater flow from moving across the boundary bounded by the marine rocks (USGS, 2015).
-The USGS in 2013 also concluded that the SBCF was a barrier to groundwater flow: "Relatively small amount of vertical offset in the SBCF indicates changes in water levels across the fault documented in previous studies are perhaps the result of distinct fault-zone properties rather than juxtaposition of units of differing water-transmitting ability" (USGS, 2013a).
+Groundwater elevations in the Ventucopa area have been reported 110 feet higher than water levels to the north (Singer and Swarzenski, 1970).
+In 2013, the USGS concluded that the Santa Barbara Canyon Fault was a barrier to groundwater flow, "Relatively small amount of vertical offset in the Santa Barbara Canyon Fault indicates changes in water levels across the fault documented in previous studies are perhaps the result of distinct fault-zone properties rather than juxtaposition of units of differing water-transmitting ability" (USGS, 2013a).
+In 2015, the USGS also considered the fault to be a barrier as it prevents groundwater flow from moving across the boundary bounded by the marine rocks (2015).